 If your Anatomy and Physiology coursework is over 10 years old, you will need to re-take it.
 There are no substitute courses for A&P. The Admissions Committee will accept re-taking A&P courses either online or in-class at either a regionally accredited 2-year or 4-year institution.
-A one-semester Anatomy and Physiology course is not adequate.
+A one-semester Anatomy and Physiology course is generally not adequate.
 Human, vertebrate, or animal A&P are all acceptable.

 An Anatomy and Physiology lab is not required.
 The Admissions Committee does not evaluate the Anatomy and Physiology prerequisite based upon course credits.
 Rather it is the course content that is important.
 Anatomy and Physiology must cover the entire body from head to toe, including all body systems.
 Courses must cover BOTH anatomy and physiology of all body systems.
 Either a one semester or two semester course is appropriate, as long as all systems have been included.
 Taking only one semester of a two-semester sequence is not sufficient.

 All biology and chemistry lecture and lab courses must be the “hard core” science courses that are considered “pre-med” or “science major” courses by the regionally accredited school offering them.
 Biology and chemistry lecture courses and labs may be taken in class or online.
 Biology and chemistry courses intended for non-science majors are not adequate.

 Yes, as long as these courses are considered equivalent courses by the school offering them and they adhere to our guidelines regarding the type and content of the course and where they are taken.